SINTEF/UnderstandHowIAm/readme.txt

  - PC with Windows 10
  - Microsoft Excel v2003, English language edition.

-The script does not support .fit files that spans over more than one date.
+The script does not support .fit files that span over more than one date.
 E.g. if the recording starts 23:00 and ends 00:30 it will crash and the Excel file will not be usable.
 In the event of script crash, the original .fit file will not be damaged.